top of page

 Ngā Motu Marine Reserve Society

-I grew up in Canberra but moved to the coast as soon as I could to surf and dive.
-I studied Environmental Science, plus Spanish and Latin American Studies, and began my career in the Marine Division of the Australian Government.
-Craving the ocean, I left to study dolphins in South Australia and advocate for marine conservation in Vanuatu.
-After sailing to NZ, I settled in Taranaki—ocean at my doorstep!
-I was the Enviroschools Regional Coordinator before having two boys, and I’m now stoked to be the EMR Regional Coordinator.
-I love surfing and growing food.
+Rachel grew up in Canberra and moved to the coast as soon as she could surf and dive.
+She holds qualifications in Environmental Science, as well as Spanish and Latin American Studies.
+Rachel began her career in the Marine Division of the Australian Government.
+Craving the open ocean, she left to study dolphins in South Australia and to advocate for marine conservation in Vanuatu.
+After sailing to New Zealand, she settled in Taranaki— with the ocean at he doorstep!
+She has two sons, loves surfing and enjoys growing food.

 Based in Taranaki